 If you have a mole or other spot on your skin that is causing you concern, show it to your health care provider.
 He or she will check your skin carefully.
 If the mole or spot doesn't look normal, the doctor will remove it and look at it under the microscope to see if it contains cancer cells.
 This is called a biopsy.

-Melanomas are also grouped into stages:
+Melanomas are grouped into the following stages:

 - Stage III — The melanoma has spread to nearby lymph nodes or has begun attacking nearby organs.
 (Lymph nodes are small, bean-shaped structures found throughout the body that produce and store infection-fighting cells.)